 What if I run into mechanical problems while on the route?

-Scotland Starts Here will feature information on local services and repair stations to help you be prepared.
-You can already check our Tours & Services section for some of the options available in the South of Scotland.
+Scotland Starts Here has information on local services and repair stations to help you be prepared.
+You can check our Tours & Services section for some of the options available in the South of Scotland and along the Kirkpatrick C2C.